dqmis/dl2/blog/blogpost.md

 </p>
 <br/>

-In response to these constraints, the [LOGIC-LM](https://arxiv.org/pdf/2305.12295) framework has been introduced.
-This novel approach integrates the capabilities of Language Model Models (LLMs) with the accuracy of symbolic solvers using **Logic Programming (LP) prompting**.
-LOGIC-LM commences by converting natural language problem descriptions into symbolic representations, effectively bridging the divergence between human-readable text and the rigorous language of logic.
-Once a symbolic formulation is established, a deterministic symbolic solver assumes control.
-In contrast to LLMs, which depend on statistical heuristics, these solvers strictly adhere to formal rules, manipulating logical expressions, conducting deductive reasoning, and validating hypotheses with precision.
+In response to these constraints, the [Logic-LM](https://arxiv.org/pdf/2305.12295) framework has been introduced.
+This innovative approach integrates the capabilities of LLMs with the precision of symbolic solvers using **Logic Programming (LP) prompting**.
+Logic-LM begins by converting natural language problem descriptions into symbolic representations, effectively bridging the gap between human-readable text and the rigorous language of logic.
+Once a symbolic formulation is established, a deterministic symbolic solver takes over.
+Unlike LLMs, which rely on statistical heuristics, these solvers strictly adhere to formal rules, manipulate logical expressions, conduct deductive reasoning, and validate hypotheses with high accuracy.

 <br/>
 <p align="center">